okami101/vuetify-admin/packages/docs/guide/components/list.md

 Note that all of this buttons will autohide if no action exist for each related button.
 Deactivation of each relevent action redirect will force buttons to reappear.
 :::

-#### Export
+### Export

 The export button will process a CSV file download on client side.
 It simply takes the current search context and refetch data on server side, while keeping current filters and sorts without any pagination infos.

 :::tip SERVER-SIDE EXPORT
 Because the client-side exports has it's own limits and limited to basic CSV, you can always create a custom action that do an export on server-side.
 Create a custom `href` button as shown below and use `disableExport` prop.
-Your href should contain all search context provided by `options` without any pagination infos and redirect to a valid API endpoint that return a response with attachment content that will provoke a download.
+Your href should contain all search context provided by `options` without any pagination infos and redirect to a valid API endpoint that return a response with attachment content in order to provoke a file download.
 :::

-##### Custom actions
+### Custom actions

 You can add custom actions via `actions` slot :